suncoast-devs/handbook/curriculum/back-end/full-stack-ii/assignments/safari-online.md

 # Let's Continue our safari adventure

-You are tasked with taking the Safari DB you created and putting that into an API.
-This API should use the simple Safari Database that we created.
+We are taking a surprise trip to the Savannah for a safari to see all sorts of exotic animals.
+During our time their we want to keep track of all the animals we have seen.
+For this, we need to create an API to help record what we see.

 ## Objectives